 Looking at this picture, you can see that 12 But even a few.
 Some commercial devices reaching 50 but and beyond.
 From the evidence made it seems to us that 12 but are sufficient but we will suggest variants for those wishing to increase the current.

 The output current is adjusted with the PWM signal from zero up to just under 12 mA.
 The current is quite independent of the body's resistance (in about 500 ohm and 10 000 ohm resistor) and form d ’ output is balanced (equal negative energy in the positive) in order to minimize the risk of skin reactions.

-The form d & #8217; output current wave is the classic TENS devices, that is a positive square-wave lasting a few milliseconds, followed by a negative pulse back to zero so that it has the same asymptotic and positive half-wave area in order to balance the total and avoid galvanic dissociation effects and electrophoresis.
+The waveform of the output current is the classic one of TENS devices, that is a positive square-wave lasting a few milliseconds, followed by a negative pulse back to zero so that it has the same asymptotic and positive half-wave area in order to balance the total and avoid galvanic dissociation effects and electrophoresis.

 Using this picture, you could also do without the printed circuit board.
 The components are few so just a piece of stripboard and some bare wire from the same resistors.

 The form is smaller than it looks, just 60 x 40 mm (as a Master module).
 In a large box a notch if they can assist you.
 In the back of the Master with the USB socket, on the front you are taken to the TENS and cables on the upper side leans on Tablet, Maybe with a little’ velcro to hold it in place.
 EBay and Amazon you can find spare parts and accessories measuring cables, for example the sponges to moisten with water.